 Penalties (per claim):

 Qui tam provisions (31 U.S.C. § 3730(b)) allow private individuals ("relators" or "whistleblowers") to file FCA suits on behalf of the United States.
 The relator files under seal in federal court, serves the United States, and the government investigates and decides whether to intervene.
-If the government intervenes, the relator typically recovers 15-25% of any recovery.
-If the government declines and the relator proceeds, the relator typically recovers 25-30%.
+Under 31 U.S.C. § 3730(d), a successful relator receives a statutory share of any recovery, and that share is larger when the government declines to intervene and the relator litigates the case alone than when the government takes over the suit.

-The False Claims Amendments Act of 1986 (Public Law 99-562, October 27, 1986) substantially strengthened the FCA — increased penalties, lowered the scienter standard from "specific intent" to "knowing," expanded qui tam provisions, and added anti-retaliation protections.
+The False Claims Amendments Act of 1986 (Public Law 99-562, October 27, 1986) substantially strengthened the FCA: it increased penalties, lowered the scienter standard from "specific intent" to "knowing," expanded qui tam provisions, and added anti-retaliation protections.

-The Fraud Enforcement and Recovery Act of 2009 (FERA, Public Law 111-21, May 20, 2009) further expanded FCA — clarified that liability attaches to false claims submitted to recipients of federal funds (not just direct submissions to the federal government), added the "reverse false claim" provision for knowing retention of overpayments, and expanded other liability theories.
+The Fraud Enforcement and Recovery Act of 2009 (FERA, Public Law 111-21, May 20, 2009) further expanded FCA: it clarified that liability attaches to false claims submitted to recipients of federal funds (not just direct submissions to the federal government), added the "reverse false claim" provision for knowing retention of overpayments, and expanded other liability theories.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA, Public Law 104-191, August 21, 1996) Title II included substantial anti-fraud provisions, including:

-- Section 1128C of the Social Security Act — created the Health Care Fraud and Abuse Control (HCFAC) Program jointly administered by HHS and DOJ
+• Section 1128C of the Social Security Act, which created the Health Care Fraud and Abuse Control (HCFAC) Program jointly administered by HHS and DOJ

 The HCFAC Program provides dedicated funding for Medicare and Medicaid fraud enforcement, coordinates federal-state enforcement efforts, and produces annual reports to Congress documenting recoveries, exclusions, and convictions.